 9. Do you have other Firestone Accessories for sale?Yes we do.
 From seaming tape, to pipe boots, repair kits and primer, Graystone Creations has a full line of the products you need to install and maintain your pond liner.

 10. Is there a warranty on Firestone Pondgard liner?Yes there is.
-Firestone stands behind their product for 20 years.
-To obtain the 20 year warranty the liner must be installed to Firestone specifications which include the use of a protective Geotextile underlayment.
+Firestone stands behind their product and has a Limited Lifetime Manufacturers Warranty.
+To obtain the Limited Lifetime Manufacturers Warranty the liner must be installed to Firestone specifications which include the use of a protective Geotextile underlayment.
 At Graystone Creations we have learned a great deal about Firestone quality control in pond liner production.
 Each roll of liner is run through a laser that measures irregularities in material and seaming.
 Nothing gets out of the factory in less than premium condition.
 While obtaining certification to install Firestone brand Pond liner Graystone Creations has had the opportunity to learn about Firestone warranties and procedures.
 It was brought to our attention that only one section of Firestone liner has ever proven to be defective and that was on a seam where two rolls joined.

 If you feel at any time your properly installed Firestone Pondgard liner is defective Firestone will ask you to immediately send the questionable section to them.
 They will fully inspect the material right down to the microscopic level.
 They will work with you to determine how the liner was installed, if underlayment was used, if roots pushed through into the pond or if the liner was cut or punctured by any foreign object and much more.
 It is Firestones greatest pride to manufacturer a superior pond liner and every effort will be taken by teams of scientists to determine what caused the failure and how to prevent similar failures by proper installation.